commiteo/SellerCtrl-Scraper-AI/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Create a .env file with GEMINI_API_KEY and other settings (see SETUP.md).

-# Step 5: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

-# Step 6: Start the API server in another terminal
-npm run backend

-# Optionally, start the scraping server
+# In a separate terminal start the scraping server
 npm run scraper-server

-# Tip: you can run frontend and API together with
-# npm start
 ```

 **Edit a file directly in GitHub**